snowch/biginsight-examples/README.md

 - Clone this repository
 - Copy connection.properties_template to connection.properties
 - Edit connection.properties to add your BigInsights instance hostname and credentials
+- Export the cluster certificate from your browser.
+The following steps apply to Firefox:
+  - Click the lock icon in your browser's address bar.
+  - Click More Information and then View Certificate on the Security page.
+  - In the Certificate Viewer, select the Details tab and then click Export.
+  - Save the certificate to the filename 'certificate' in this folder

 *********************************************************************